rpa-dev/rpa-website/src/pages/admissions/index.md

 pricing:
   heading: Tuition
   description: >-
-    Activity Fees are $125 for Threes and Fours and $50 for Twos. ;;nl;;All children must have reached the appropriate age by September 30, 2020.
+    Activity Fees are $150 for Threes and Fours and $75 for Twos. ;;nl;;All children must have reached the appropriate age by September 30, 2021.
-    September tuition and Activity Fee are due on March 12th, 2020 at 1pm.
+    September tuition and Activity Fee are due on April 14th, 2021 at 1pm.
     Thereafter, tuition is due on the first day of the month from September through April.
-Tuition and Fees are nonrefundable. ;;nl;;Parents are asked to take turns providing snack and water for their child's class.
+Tuition and Fees are non-refundable. ;;nl;;Parents are asked to take turns providing snack and water for their child's class.
   form_url: >-
     https://drive.google.com/file/d/1FOwzfLVU4atbyDorUpb5YLn98tdwuHFv/view?usp=sharing
   plans:
-    - description: Monday/Wednesday;;Tuesday/Thursday
+    - description: Tuesday/Thursday
       plan: 2 Year Olds (2 Days)
       price: 265 / mo
-    - description: Monday - Thursday
-      plan: 2 Year Olds (4 Days)
-      price: 530 / mo
     - description: Tuesday - Thursday
       plan: 3 Year Olds (3 Days)
       price: 325 / mo